 Across our expansive global footprint, we hold ourselves to the same high expectations and standards in the locations we operate in.
 We assess the EHS impacts of our businesses globally — before, during and after operations.

-We are accountable for the EHS performance of the operations, employees, contractors, customers and visitors.
-EHS performance is monitored through indicators such as injury rates, environmental violations, risk assessments, global greenhouse gas emissions and water consumption.
+We are accountable for the EHS performance of the operations, employees, contractors, and visitors.
+EHS performance is monitored through indicators such as injury rates, environmental violations, risk assessments, global greenhouse gas emissions and water usage.

 Interplex is committed to protecting the environment, health and safety of our employees, customers, contractors, visitors and the communities we reside in.
 We comply with all applicable regulatory requirements while striving to achieve a zero incident workplace.